k-papadakis/dsml-thesis-code/README.md

 # Code for Forecasting Methods Thesis

-For the Data Science and Machine Learning Master's of National Technical University of Athens.
+For the Data Science and Machine Learning Master's of the National Technical University of Athens.

 Install and run `thesis -h` for more info.